Random121/eight-ball-pool/README.md

 - [FINISHED] [PRIORITY HIGH] Make Vector2 parameter of Ball constructor a reference. (const Vector2& posVector)
 - [FINISHED] [PRIORITY HIGH] Remove useless old file in the repo: GameEnvironment, resources, scheduler.
 For the above change, also see if the files are present in the Visual Studio work directory and remove it.
 - [FINISHED] [PRIORITY HIGH] Make a class that handles all allegro resource.
 Idea: https://www.youtube.com/watch?v=WKs685H6uOQ https://github.com/JuUnland/Chess
-- [PRIORITY MEDIUM] Randomized racks.
+- [FINISHED] [PRIORITY MEDIUM] Randomized racks.
 To randomize racks, set up an array of ball indexes (except for index 0 and 8 which are cue and eight ball).
 Loop through the rack positions and assign that position to the corresponding ball in the ball index.
 __Sample Code For Racking:__
 ```
 vector<int> ballIndexes{ 1, 2, 3, 4, 5, 6, 7, 9, 10 };